QuantumManiac/notion-db-to-discord/README.md

 # notion-kanban-to-discord
-A custom webhook that detects changes to Notion databases and posts them to Discord via webhook
+A custom webhook that detects changes to Notion databases and posts them to Discord.